 Youth Assistance Program

-Westland youth ages 9 through 17 are referred to Youth Assistance by the police, courts, schools, parents/guardians and other agencies.
 Once referred, an intake appointment is scheduled to explain the program's services to the youth and parents/guardians, and to offer them the opportunity to discuss their concerns and to ask questions.
-All information discussed is CONFIDENTIAL.
+All information discussed is confidential.